ILIAS-eLearning/ILIAS/docs/configuration/postgresql.md

 # Configure PostgreSQL for ILIAS
 ## Installation
-First install PostgreSQL database server and PostgreSQL PHP support on your machine
+First install PostgreSQL database server and PostgreSQL PHP support on your machine.

+You need PostgreSQL 9.6.

 On Debian/Ubuntu 14.04 execute:
 ```